 As a manager, you can’t ignore, avoid, or refuse to manage or coach people on the basis of personal preference, discomfort, or fear.

-Eventually, this will have unfortunate consequences.
+This trend has unfortunate consequences.
 Not just legal consequences, but performance consequences.
 You have to give feedback, coach, problem solve, guide, and answer questions.
 If you neglect the people on your team, your results will suffer.
-Finally, avoiding women doesn’t circumvent the problem, but amplifies it.
+Finally, avoiding women and minorities doesn’t circumvent the problem, but amplifies it.

-Less interaction between genders creates greater gaps in understanding and greater potential misunderstanding.
+Less interaction between different demographic groups creates greater gaps in understanding and greater potential misunderstanding.